zserg8/pylabware/docs/src/README_DOCS.md

 To generated new templates for API docs run:

-`make apidocs`
+`make apidoc`

-The resulting RST files would be created under _PyLabware_ subdirectory.
+The resulting RST files would be created under _api_ subdirectory.